Find blissful solitude in three days, two nights.

-Here's 6 trails in the Uintas that will take you on a weekend adventure.
+These six trails in the High Uintas are perfect for your next weekend adventure.
 Some are easier to get to; others are gratefully far, far away from civilization.
 Take your pick.
 And bring along your fishing pole.
 Because the Uintas have lakes and fish galore.

 9.4 miles round trip